bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="8-html-url">08.
 HTML URL</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>A Uniform Resource Locator (URL) is simply the address of a website to access the website
+<p>A Uniform Resource Locator (URL) is simply the address of a website to access the
-content like www.geeksforgeeks.org.
+website content like <mark>www.geeksforgeeks.org</mark>.
 But certain characters are allowed to be used in the URL like alphabets A-Z and a-z, numbers 0-9, and a few special characters.
 They can be used as it is but the rest of the characters that are not in this list are used after encoding them to a suitable form.
 URL Encoding is the process of converting the URL into a valid format that is accepted by web browsers.</p>

-<p>URL Encoding takes place by replacing all the characters that are not allowed by a %
+<p>URL Encoding takes place by replacing all the characters that are not allowed by a
-sign followed by two hexadecimal digits.
-These two hexadecimal values represent the numerical values of the character in the ASCII character set.
+<mark>% (percent)</mark> sign followed by two hexadecimal digits.
+These two hexadecimal
+values represent the numerical values of the character in the ASCII character set.
 For example, a space is not acceptable in a URL and is replaced by a ‘%20’ or a ‘+’ sign while encoding.
 Similarly, a $ sign is replaced by ‘%24’.</p>

+<p>For a complete list from W3 schools try <a href="https://www.w3schools.com/tags/ref_urlencode.ASP">
+HTML URL Encoding Reference</a>.</p>

 <h4>Syntax:</h4>
 <p>A web address follows these syntax rules:</p>